moredure/kinde-go/README_MANAGEMENT_API.md

 ## Security Considerations

-- **Token Storage**: Always use secure token storage.
-The CLI session storage uses your OS's secure storage, but for production applications, implement appropriate security measures.
-- **Session Implementation**: Choose the right session storage for your use case:
-  - **CLI Session**: Best for command-line tools and desktop applications
-  - **Memory Session**: Only for testing and short-lived processes
-  - **Custom Session**: Implement with proper encryption and access controls for production
-- **Scope Limitation**: Only request the scopes your application actually needs.
 - **Audience Validation**: Always validate that tokens include the correct audience.
-- **Token Refresh**: The SDK automatically handles token refresh, but ensure your session storage can persist refresh tokens.
+- **Access Token Renewal**: In client_credentials flow, the SDK automatically reacquires access tokens using client credentials (no refresh tokens are issued).
-- **Token Persistence**: Ensure your session storage can handle token size and implements proper cleanup for expired tokens.
+- **Token Persistence**: Ensure your session storage (if used) can handle token size and implements proper cleanup policies.

 ## Error Handling